-- 2.13 Section 100 of the Act states that the organiser of a Temporary Event must give the Authority and the Police notice of the event. - 2.14 The Act states that such a Notice may be served (up to) 10 working days prior to a permitted Temporary Event.
-However in a significant number of cases this would not allow enough time for the organiser to liaise, with Merseyside Fire Authority,
+- 2.13 The Act states that the organiser of a Temporary Event must give the Licensing Authority, the local authority exercising environmental health functions and the Police notice of the event. - 2.14 The Act states that a "standard" Temporary Event Notice ("TEN") may be served (up to) 10 working days prior to a permitted Temporary Event, whilst a "late" TEN may be served (up to) 5 working days prior to a permitted Temporary Event. - 2.15 TENs are subject to certain limits, which are set by statute, further information on these can be found on the Sefton Council website at www.sefton.gov.uk.